MathieuLowski/m5-2-redux--spotify/__lecture/lecture-2-structure.md

 ---

 - Redux is a global store for your state
+  It is one place where all my state will be.

 - Even very large apps -> one big global-state object

 ---